i am a long-time avid technologist. i began my tech career in the Apple world but moved to Enterprise Solutions later.

 Yes, 5g will be faster.

 But when we bring it back to your applications, we see the reality.
-First, the racer (form) and track (destination) are critical in the "performance process," Based on that, we may have to change the application or what destination used to see an actual speed gain.
+So, first, the racer (form) and track (destination) are critical in the "performance process," Based on that, we may have to change the application or what goal is used to see an actual speed gain.

 Yes, 5g will be faster.